ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - Raise and catch an exception
 - Return an error-as-data result, process it using pattern matching
 - Declare and update a mutable basic mutable values: references and arrays
-- Call functions defined in modules of the OCaml standar library -->
+- Call functions defined in modules of the OCaml standard library -->

 ## Using an OCaml Toplevel: Chatting with OCaml